Money in the Bank (2020)

-The 2020 Money in the Bank was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 11th annual Money in the Bank and was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event aired on May 10, 2020.
-While the majority of the event aired live from the WWE Performance Center in Orlando, Florida, the show's eponymous ladder matches were pre-recorded on April 15 at WWE's Titan Towers global headquarters building in Stamford, Connecticut.
+The 2020 Money in the Bank was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 11th annual Money in the Bank event and it aired on May 10, 2020.
+While the majority of the event aired live from the WWE Performance Center in Orlando, Florida, the dual main event was pre-recorded on April 15 at WWE's global headquarters at the time, Titan Towers in Stamford, Connecticut.
+The event centered on the Money in the Bank ladder match, a multi-person ladder match where the wrestlers compete to retrieve a briefcase hanging above the ring which contains a contract for a guaranteed world championship match at any time within the next year.

 The event was originally scheduled to take place at the Royal Farms Arena in Baltimore, Maryland, but the venue cancelled all shows that were to be held due to the COVID-19 pandemic.
-In response, WWE took advantage of the situation and moved the two titular ladder matches to their global headquarters building in Stamford with a new "Corporate Ladder" gimmick where the match's titular briefcases were suspended above a ring on the building's roof.
-The wrestlers began on the ground floor and fought their way to the roof.
-The eponymous matches were produced as cinematic matches.
+In response, WWE took advantage of the situation and moved the two titular ladder matches to Titan Towers with a new "Corporate Ladder" gimmick where the match's titular briefcases were suspended above a ring on the building's roof, and they were produced as cinematic matches.
+The men's and women's matches occurred simultaneously where the wrestlers began on the ground floor and fought their way to the roof.
+This would also be the final Money in the Bank to livestream on the American version of the WWE Network, which merged under Peacock in April 2021.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
-In the main event, Otis and Asuka won their respective Money in the Bank ladder matches, which were contested at the same time.
+In the main event, SmackDown's Otis and Raw's Asuka won the respective men's and women's Money in the Bank ladder matches, which were contested simultaneously, but with the women's ending first.
+On the following night's episode of Raw, it was revealed that the women's match was actually for the Raw Women's Championship, which was placed inside the briefcase, due to reigning champion Becky Lynch going on maternity leave, thus Asuka became the new champion, marking the first and only time a Money in the Bank ladder match directly awarded a championship instead of a championship match contract.
+This in turn made Asuka WWE's second Women's Grand Slam Champion and third Women's Triple Crown Champion.
 In the penultimate match, Drew McIntyre defeated Seth Rollins to retain Raw's WWE Championship.
 In other prominent matches, Braun Strowman defeated Bray Wyatt to retain SmackDown's Universal Championship and Bayley defeated Tamina to retain the SmackDown Women's Championship.